NancyAnnieJohnE/diabetes_prediction_project/README.md

 **Algorithm Used:** Logistic Regression

 Logistic Regression is a supervised machine learning algorithm used for binary classification problems.
+It estimates the probability that an input belongs to one of two classes.
 In this project, it predicts whether a person has diabetes based on several medical measurements.

 ---

 ## Dataset

-The dataset contains medical records of patients.
+The dataset contains medical information collected from patients.

 ### Input Features